 The reason that we recommend against this is because:

-- it provides no accommodation for accessibility, which means that if you choose a text and/or background color that aren't sufficiently distinct, you won't pass accessibility requirements and may receive Google Search Console Warnings
+- it doesn't account for accessibility, which means that if you choose a text and/or background color that aren't sufficiently distinct, you won't pass accessibility requirements and may receive Google Search Console Warnings

 - these options are set page by page and post by post which means that if you ever need to change it (and you 100% will), then you need to go edit each individual post and each individual block manually